BakhturinaPolina/The-Romance-Formula-Goodreads-Reviews-BERTopic-Rating-Predictor/outputs/reports/corpus_construction/SUBSET_SAMPLING_AND_VALIDATION.md

 ## Dataset Overview

-We constructed a research corpus of romance novels from Goodreads metadata, beginning with a full dataset of 52,585 English-language romance novels published between 2000 and 2017.
-From this full dataset, we selected a stratified sample of 6,000 novels using a multi-tier sampling strategy based on popularity metrics.
+A research corpus of romance novels was constructed from Goodreads metadata, beginning with a full dataset of 52,585 English-language romance novels published between 2000 and 2017.
+From this full dataset, a stratified sample of 6,000 novels was selected using a multi-tier sampling strategy based on popularity metrics.

 ### Full Dataset Characteristics